 By Jody Weisel

 To the casual motocross fan, Pro Circuit may seem like the schoolyard bully, a mega-power that wields its might at will and a classic case of the factory “haves” over the privateer “have-nots.”
 Nothing could be further from the truth.
-They may well be the winningest team in the sport…and even when they have bad seasons, it’s normally only because their riders got hurt… but instead of a corporate powerhouse, they are really a bootstrap team that worked its way up from nothing to the top of the heap.
+They may well be the winningest team in the sport…and even when they have bad seasons, like during the 2015 Supercross season, it’s normally only because their riders got hurt, but instead of a corporate powerhouse, they are really a bootstrap team that worked its way up from nothing to the top of the heap.
 Their success should be celebrated by every struggling privateer rider, start-up team or race shop.

 Before Pro Circuit was a household name, these were the shop rats from 1979.
-(From left to right) Bill Keefe, Lance Sallis, Steve Wiseman, Jody Weisel, Mitch Payton (with CR the cocker spaniel), Tim Foster (in the rare PCP T-shirt) and Steve Ballmer.
+(From left to right) Bill Keefe, Lance Sallis, Steve Wiseman, Jody Weisel, Mitch Payton (with CR the cocker spaniel), Mike Monaghan (in the rare PCP T-shirt) and Steve Ballmer.
 The photo was shot by a very young Adam Duckworth.

 1979 Pro Circuit Husqvarna CR125.